-Perhaps due to pop culture portrayals of eating disorders, most people believe that someone only has an eating disorder if they are extremely thin and underweight.
+Perhaps due to pop culture portrayals of eating disorders, most people believe that someone only has an eating disorder if they are unusually skinny or underweight.
 This is simply untrue.
-In reality, only six percent of people with eating disorders are diagnosed as “underweight.”
+Only six percent of people with eating disorders are diagnosed as “underweight.”

-It’s important to remember that there are many types of eating disorders and that bodies react to these disorders in different ways.
-Some eating disorders include episodes of binging, with or without purging.
+It’s important to remember that there are many eating disorders and that our bodies react to them in different ways.
+Some eating disorders include episodes of binge eating with or without purging.
 Others involve over-exercise, extreme restriction, and more.
-People with eating disorders are not a monolith, and neither are their bodies.

-Furthermore, many people are quite thin without an eating disorder.
-Telling such people that they have an eating disorder only serves to harm the person in question and people who actually live with eating disorders.
-The fact of the matter is that only a person’s mental health care team can determine whether or not they have an eating disorder.
+Furthermore, many people can be quite thin without having an eating disorder.
+Telling such people that they have an eating disorder only harms the person in question and those who actually live with eating disorders.
+Assuming someone has an Eating Disorder based on their appearance can contribute to the stigma surrounding mental health issues.
+This stigma can deter individuals from seeking help or disclosing their struggles, worsening their condition.
+The fact is that only a person’s mental health care team can evaluate whether or not they have an eating disorder.

 Myth: People with Eating Disorders Can’t Recover

 Truth: Recovery is Possible

 Recovery from an eating disorder is possible and incredibly resilient, even in the face of high relapse rates.